- Full-time: 3-4 Years

 During the programme you will move through three different stages:

-* You can find detailed information on scheduling in the DPhil SDS Graduate Studies handbook.
+(You can find detailed information on scheduling in the OII DPhil handbook.)

 Stage 1 usually occurs in Year 1 for full-time students and Years 1 and 2 for on the part-time programme.